 Only FOOD can lure me up there – 50m above sea level, harnessed up in a seat and hanging from a crane!

 Disclaimer: I had a media invite for Dinner in the Sky.
-The subject, story, opinions and views stated here are my own and are independent and this isn’t a sponsored post.
+Disclaimer: This isn’t a sponsored post, nor are there any affiliated links.
+The subject, story, opinions and views stated here are my own.
 While you enjoy reading my posts with lot of visuals, please do not use any material from these posts.
-Do join me on my daily food and travel journey on Instagram, Facebook and Twitter.
+Do join me on my daily food and travel journey on Instagram, Facebook, Twitter and Pinterest.